 - Your driving record

 By consulting your insurance broker, you may discover ways to receive discounts on your policy.
-At Aviva Canada, additional discounts are available if you own a green vehicle, and if your car has autonomous emergency braking (AEB) and winter tires.
+At Aviva Canada, you may be eligible for additional discounts if you own a green vehicle or winter tires.
 Aviva customers can also purchase additional roadside support and assistance to help if their car breaks down or they need help planning a trip or getting directions.
 In the event that you need to make a claim, we’re open 24/7 and will start processing your claim when you contact us to help you get back on the road as soon as possible.